headsetapp/headset-electron/.github/issue_template.md

 ### Your Environment

 - What OS are you using?
-- What version of Headset?
+- What version of Headset? (copy and paste from the user profile page if possible)

 ### Screenshots